-- Corrymeela assisted people and groups meet for hard and difficult encounters about many sensitive issues such as housing, religious beliefs, violence between traditions, the control of education, schooling and models of political co-operation. - Corrymeela challenged the ready stereotyping of trust building work by developing a rationale for reconciliation work in contested societies; - Corrymeela situated the task of trust building in a wider European context, drawing on foundation work on ethnic frontiers by Frank Wright; - Corrymeela developed and supported the development of new ways of meeting; new forms of educational work that addressed sensitive issues and new forms of work with young people; - Corrymeela developed resources and models of practice.
+- assisted people and groups meet for hard and difficult encounters about many sensitive issues such as housing, religious beliefs, violence between traditions, the control of education, schooling models of political co-operation, diverse historical understandings. - challenged the ready stereotyping of trust building work by developing a rationale for reconciliation work in contested societies: - situated the task of trust building in a wider European context, drawing on foundation work on ethnic frontiers by Frank Wright (Northern Ireland-A Comparative Analysis, Gill and Macmillan, 1987); - developed and supported new ways of meeting; new forms of educational work that addressed sensitive issues and new forms of work with young people. - developed resources and models of practice around understanding history, exploring politics, robust meetings.